The Delamere Boys Release Date:

 Hazel G is a story of self-invention and love and loss.
 The timeline of the story is from 1934 to 2016, hence there are a lot of historical facts mixed in with this work of fiction.
 The character’s story spans her lifetime from nine years old in an orphanage to ninety-one years, moving from Eldon Avenue, just off the Danforth in Toronto, Canada, to her little bungalow on Flintridge Road.
 She learned right then how to make lemonade from lemons.

 The second book of the series.
-Summer 2022 release date.
+Winter, 2022 release date.